Frankish Table of Nations: Analysis

 All versions of the Historia Brittonum interpose between the brothers and the nations invented names for the founding fathers of the nations, mimicking the decision of the original author of the Table to create names for the brothers based on the names of their peoples.
 The intervening layer reads:

-Hessitio autem habuit filios quattuor: hi sunt Francus, Romanus, Britto, Albanus.
-Armenon autem habuit quinque filios: Gothus, Valagothus, Gebidus, Burgundus, Longobardus.
-Negue autem habuit tres filios: Wandalus, Saxo, Boguarus.

-Hessitio had four sons, Francus, Romanus, Britto and Albanus; Armenon had five sons, Gothus, Walagothus, Gepidus, Burgundus, Langobardus; Negue had three sons, Vandalus, Saxo, Bavarus.

 Some versions have Alemannus instead of Albanus.
 The Gaelic versions of the Table derived from the Historia drop the nations entirely, retaining only the brothers and their sons.
 They also have Albanus.
 Scholars are divided on the intended referent of the Albani, the descendants of Albanus.
 A connection with the "Scythian" Albani of Asia, mentioned in the 7th-century Etymologies of Isidore, is possible but unlikely.
 A Scythian origin for the Picts of northern Britain was proposed by Bede in the 8th century, probably based on Isidore, and became the centerpiece of the 12th-century Cronica de origine antiquorum Pictorum.
 Chronological considerations also exclude reference to the Balkan Albanians.
 Dumville argues that the Italian city of Alba Longa, whose inhabitants are called Albani elsewhere in the Historia, is meant.
 This city had an important role in the legend of Rome's founding.
 Evans considers it most likely that the Albani are the people of Alba (Scotland) and that a Welsh scribe updated the Table in the same way that a contemporary Italian scribe did: by replacing a more distant and less relevant people with one closer to home.
 It is less likely that the Albani are the inhabitants of Albion (Britain), since in that case they would be redundant to the Britti.
 The Gaelic version of the Lebor Gabála Érenn, however, specifies that Albanus' brother founded Alba Letha ("Albania on the Continent") and its author probably had in mind either Scythian Albania or Alba Longa.
 Edward Cowan translates it "Albanians of Latium in Italy".
 The Sex aetates mundi is even clearer: the Albani are from "the eastern Albania in great Asia" (ind Albain airtherach isind Asia móir).